City-of-Helsinki/events-helsinki-monorepo/README.md

 > Apps should not depend on apps, they can depend on packages

+#### Configuration

+The application and proxy configuration is done via the AppConfig -file as much as possible, so there would be a single point for all the configuration.

 #### Shared packages

 - [packages/eslint-config-bases](./packages/eslint-config-bases): [README](./packages/eslint-config-bases/README.md) | [CHANGELOG](./packages/eslint-config-bases/CHANGELOG.md)